dcgza3326VictoriaRamos/mon/README.md

 Updated README with new instructions - 82
 Updated README with new instructions - build 769 Updated styling and themes - 308
+Added new feature for better user experience - v5.8.9